Verified electrician contact data

 Custom agent signals

-The part a static list cannot give you.
+The part a static permit list cannot give you.

-Point Orbital's agents at your ICP and they research each shop for the signals you care about, then attach them to the record.
+Electrical work is local and licensed.
+Point Orbital’s agents at your ICP and they research each shop for the signals you score on, then tag the record.
 A few that teams ask for:

 If you can define the signal, an agent can go find it.
-That is what turns a list into a scored, ready-to-work account set, instead of a static row that bounces.
+That is the difference between a permit list and a worklist.

 Coverage

-The list spans the full population of electrical contractor firms, weighted the way the market actually sits.
-The largest building markets carry the most depth.
+The list spans the full population of licensed electrical contractor shops, weighted the way the trade actually sits.
+High-volume construction states carry the most depth.
+Working a single state or metro?
+Pull the slice you need before you take anything.

-Mapped from the truck, not the org chart.
+Built from the shop, not the permit file.

-Find the master, owner, or operations lead at each shop, with role and seniority, so reps reach the decision-maker.
+Find the person who runs each shop, with role and seniority confirmed, so reps reach the decision-maker and not a front-desk alias.

 A clean, current inbox

-Emails are validated by our data source.
-Anything that fails is dropped, not counted.
+Emails are validated before they reach you.
+Anything that fails verification is dropped, not counted.

-Agents tag the service line, license, and signals you score on, so the list works the way electrical sales actually run.
+Agents tag the state, specialty focus, and custom signals your team scores on, so the list works the way the electrical trade does.

 Put it to work